 Description

-This spicy 5 ingredient guac recipe is full of flavor, super easy to make, and will be ready in 5 minutes!
+This 5 ingredient guacamole is full of flavour, super easy to make, and will be ready in 5 minutes!

 Ingredients